INTERNATIONAL BUSINESS-CLASS BAZAAR

 By Joe Brancatelli

-April 14, 2008 -- International business-class fares continue to jump skyward, so it's time to remind ourselves that the airlines' chaotic fare structures nevertheless offer plenty of opportunity to fly up front at substantially less than the insane walk-up prices.
+October 5, 2007 -- International business-class fares are skyrocketing again, so it's probably time to remind ourselves that the airlines' chaotic fare structures nevertheless offer plenty of opportunity to fly up front at substantially less than the insane walk-up prices.

-New York/Kennedy to London/Heathrow is almost $10,700 on a roundtrip, walk-up basis.
-That's 20 percent higher than two years ago.
-Expect to pay more than $17,000 roundtrip if you want a walk-up, business-class seat between Los Angeles and Sydney.
-That's an eye-popping 48 percent higher than when I last looked in April, 2006.
-It's now slightly more than $9,000 for a walk-up roundtrip between Atlanta and Zurich, up 27 percent.
-At $8,080 roundtrip between San Francisco and Tokyo, that route's 24-month price increase of 15 percent seems almost reasonable.
+New York/Kennedy to London/Heathrow is now a shade under $10,000 on a roundtrip, walk-up basis.
+That's 10 percent higher than 18 months ago.
+Expect to pay almost $17,000 roundtrip if you want a walk-up, business-class seat between Los Angeles and Sydney.
+That's an eye-popping 30 percent higher than when I last looked in April, 2006.
+It's now slightly more than $8,600 for a walk-up roundtrip between Atlanta and Zurich, up 17 percent.
+At $7,700 roundtrip between San Francisco and Tokyo, that route's 18-month price increase of 9 percent seems almost reasonable.

 Thankfully, as major international carriers inflate the walk-up price of business-class seats, they've also been forced to discount like crazy.
 There are more special promotions, fare sales, advance-purchase discounts and price-cutting gimmicks than ever before.
 Sprinkle in a few new airlines attempting to create an all-business-class market and several niche carriers looking to carve out an international presence and you've got nothing less than a worldwide fare bazaar up front.